Mohammed Abdallah

 João Eduardo Albertini

-João develops and facilitates Spore's cultural programs contributing his extensive pedagogical experience to the many levels of the organization.
+João develops and implements learning programs with a particular focus on multi-generational education and pedagogy.
+He develops and facilitates Spore's cultural programs contributing his extensive pedagogical experience to the many levels of the organization.
 Particularly in Berlin, he creates playful and accessible entry points for participants and activates the exchange between many different people and groups.
 João qualified as a primary school teacher and actor in his home country of Brazil.
 Since 1998 he has been working in Berlin at the intersection of social work, art and education.
 Among other things, he has been pedagogical director and theater pedagogue at the Labyrinth Kindermuseum Berlin and educational consultant for extracurricular and political youth education at the Jugendbildungsstätte Kaubstraße.
 Key methods of his work are the "Theater of the Oppressed" and diversity-conscious pedagogy.

 Felicitas Borgstede